Mintbase/Grants-Program/README.md

 ## :rocket: Alternative Funding Sources

 Some funding sources might be more and some less suitable for your project throughout its various stages.
 We encourage you to explore alternative funding options listed below.
-Please note, however, that you should not seek to fund the **same scope of work** from multiple sources and that any team found doing so will have its Web3 Foundation support terminated.
+Please note, however, that you should not seek to fund the **same scope of work** from multiple sources and that any team found doing so will have its Mintbase support terminated.

 ### Treasury